 Before you drop an SPL routine stored on a remote database server, be aware of the following restriction.
 You can drop an SPL routine with a fully qualified routine name in the form database@dbservername:owner.routinename only if the routine name alone, without its arguments, is enough to identify the routine.
-Because user-defined data types on one database might not exist on another database, you cannot use qualified names with arguments that are user-defined data types.
+SPL routines that access tables in databases of non-local database servers, or that are invoked as UDRs of a database of another database server, can only have non-opaque built-in data types as their arguments or returned values.
+If the tables or the UDR resides on another database of the same Dynamic Server instance, however, the arguments and returned values of routines written in SPL (or in external languages that Dynamic Server supports) can be the built-in opaque data types BLOB, BOOLEAN, CLOB, and LVARCHAR.
+They can also be UDTs or DISTINCT data types if the following conditions are true: